fmxsh/f3c/f3c-spec.md

 ## Emergence

 Addapt this text, having the concepts, we now can have as emergent feature the mapping to representations: ...
 At this current _pre-fundamental_ level, for the sake of elaboration, we are only concerned with the things (characters) and structure (sequence of characters and sequence of lines), which comprises the very existence of _a_ _something_, which is the perceived reality, our conditions, within which specific structures can be defined to have higher meaning that can only arise by combinations and relations among these _pre-fundamental things_.
 The possibility of such emergent higher meaning, based in patterns of lower level things, is what allows the definition of structures specifically meaningful for the purpose of this configuration format.
 Meaning is thus contingent on patterns that are built from these lower-level constituents.

+With the constitutional _basic tokens_ along with the contextual constraint of several tokens being present in sequence, the sequence is read from left to right and analyzed token-wise.
+In the sequence of tokens, several distinct and meaningful structures emerge.

+### Syntax as emerging from structures of tokens

+A _sequence_ holds several tokens in sequence.
+Thus, patterns among tokens can be defied.
+The tokens and the patterns both form the syntax.
+Syntax is not any one particular token, but the combinations of tokens in such a way that we can discern where in the _sequence_ particular content, _data_, with particular meaning, occurs.

+`var = 1 + 1`

+In the above example, none of the parts in themselves are considered syntax.
+That is, because in isolation, or being rearranged, they can not serve the function of inferring _data_.
+Is `+` part of data or is it not, for example.
+The function of syntax is to imply content of some type meaning.
+Thus, syntax is that, whatever, by which content can be discerned in a _sequence_.
+In the above example, data is understood by the syntax to be the evaluated expression resulting in the sum 2 which doesn't have any direct representation on in the sequence, but nonetheless is understood to exist by virtue of the rules of the syntax.
+Thus, while syntax can delineate a part of a sequence and we can see it concretely represented, content can also be abstract.
+Data, as content, is thus an emergent feature of syntax, by the function of having rules for perception, and, as a result of such a function, resides as a consequence of the tokens, the patterns and the syntax.
+Tokens gives patterns, gives, syntax, causes data.

+This configuration deals with only concrete data, not abstract.

 ## Parsing